beetlejays/beetlejays/README.md

 # Hi there I am Jay 🤓

-Currently I am a Trainee at [Neue Fische](https://www.neuefische.de) on the road to becoming a web developer 💻 When I´m not coding, I enjoy:
+On the road to becoming an awesome web developer 💻 When I´m not coding, I enjoy:

 - Any kind of sports :runner: :muscle: :basketball: